pamen237/Car-sales-and-profits-/README.md

         (3)Create a bar chart to capture Quantity sold by model; (4)Capture Average quantity sold

 4. **Results**:
-   - Below are some examples of the visualizations:
+   Below is a screenshot of the sales dashboard in Looker Studio
      - ![Sales](Images/Sales.png)

 ## Contact